DerGas310/maximkaGPT/README.md

 6. Now you can chat with the model:

    `python chat.py`

-# With current dataset it can only speak russian
+# With current dataset it can only speak russian and has troubles with sensible speech